-With the class of Dawkins, Alarie and company now seniors, the 1986 Duke team won an NCAA-record 37 games while claiming titles in the Big Apple NIT, ACC regular season, ACC Tournament and the NCAA East Regional.
+With the class of Dawkins, Alarie and company now seniors, the 1986 Duke Blue Devils won a then NCAA-record 37 games while claiming Big Apple NIT, ACC regular season, ACC Tournament and NCAA East Regional titles.
 They established a school record with a 21-game winning streak during the year (that has since been broken), were undefeated at home, advanced to the NCAA Championship game in Dallas and played more games (40) than any other team in college basketball history.

 With the loss of the five seniors, many expected Duke to drop considerably in 1987, but not Krzyzewski.
 The team won 24 games and advanced to the Sweet 16 of the NCAA Tournament before losing to eventual national champion Indiana.
-Amaker closed out his career as the National Defensive Player of the Year, while Coach K looks back at the season as the one that showed the winning consistency of the program.
+Amaker ended his career as the National Defensive Player of the Year, closing out a season that Coach K looks back on as the one that demonstrated the winning consistency of the program.

-The 1987-88 campaign began the school’s amazing streak of five straight NCAA Final Four appearances as the Blue Devils won 28 games, again swept to the ACC title, won another East Regional championship and found themselves in Kansas City.
-Senior Billy King followed Amaker by winning the National Defensive Player of the Year award, the second in a row by a Blue Devil.
+The 1987-88 campaign began Duke’s amazing streak of five straight NCAA Final Four appearances as the Blue Devils won 28 games, claimed the ACC title, won another East Regional championship and found themselves in Kansas City.
+Senior Billy King followed Amaker by winning the second straight National Defensive Player of the Year award by a Blue Devil.

 In 1989-90, seniors Alaa Abdelnaby, Robert Brickey and Phil Henderson led the way to the Final Four with a 29-9 record, landing just one game shy of the title in Denver.
 The group won its third consecutive East Regional championship with an overtime triumph over top-seeded Connecticut.

 Then came 1990-91, a season that forever changed the face of basketball at Duke.
-After the 30-point loss to UNLV in the 1990 final, Krzyzewski’s team was determined to avenge the embarrassment.
-The Blue Devils won the regular season ACC title and swept its way to four consecutive lopsided victories in the Midwest Regional for yet another trip to the Final Four.
+After the 30-point loss to UNLV in the 1990 final, Krzyzewski’s team was determined to avenge the loss.
+The Blue Devils won the regular season ACC title and posted four consecutive lopsided victories in the Midwest Region for yet another trip to the Final Four.

-In the semifinals they got another shot at the Runnin’ Rebels, who were undefeated, and this time Coach K masterfully led Duke to a 79-77 victory to earn a match up with Kansas for the title.
+In the semifinals, Duke got another shot at the Runnin’ Rebels, who were undefeated, and this time Coach K masterfully led the Blue Devils to a 79-77 victory to earn a matchup with Kansas for the title.
 Duke’s crowning glory came on April 1, 1991, with a 72-65 victory over the Jayhawks as Christian Laettner earned MVP honors in Duke’s first national basketball championship.

 In 1993-94, the Blue Devils and Coach K were back knocking at the door of another national championship.
 Duke piled up a 28-6 overall record, won the ACC regular season championship, was ranked from start to finish in the nation’s top 10, captured the Southeast Regional title with an upset win over top-seeded Purdue and advanced to the national championship game before bowing to Arkansas, 76-72, in Charlotte.

-In 1999-2000, Duke finished with a 29-5 record, its fourth consecutive outright ACC regular season championship with a 15-1 record, its second consecutive ACC Tournament title and the final regular season number one ranking in both major polls.
-Senior Chris Carrawell and junior Shane Battier were named consensus All-Americas and Battier earned his second consecutive National Defensive Player of the Year Award.
-The Blue Devils accomplished this despite losing four starters from their 37-2 squad that advanced to the National Championship Game in 1999.
+In 1999-2000, Duke finished with a 29-5 record, its fourth consecutive outright ACC regular season championship with a 15-1 record, its second consecutive ACC Tournament title and the final regular season No. 1 ranking in both major polls.
+Senior Chris Carrawell and junior Shane Battier were named consensus All-Americans, and Battier earned his second consecutive National Defensive Player of the Year award.
+The Blue Devils accomplished this despite losing four starters from their 37-2 squad that advanced to the national championship game in 1999.
 Duke also had seven freshmen, the most on a Blue Devil team in school history, on its roster.

+On November 17, 2000, Krzyzewski’s numerous accomplishments at Duke were recognized as the fabled Cameron Indoor Stadium court was named Coach K Court in his honor in a postgame ceremony.
 Continuing to build on his well-earned reputation as one of the top college basketball coaches of all time, Coach K led Duke to its third national championship in 2001, joining just three other coaches – Wooden (10), Adolph Rupp (4) and Bob Knight (3) – who have won three or more NCAA titles.
 The Blue Devils finished the season with a 35-4 record, including 10 consecutive victories to end the year, their third consecutive ACC Tournament championship, fifth straight ACC regular season championship and the TiVo Preseason NIT title.
 Duke also was ranked at the top of the final Associated Press poll for the third consecutive season, marking just the second time in NCAA history a program had accomplished that feat (Wooden’s UCLA squads did it from 1971-73).
-Duke earned a number one seed in the NCAA Tournament for the fourth consecutive season in 2001, becoming the first team to be a number one seed four years in a row since the seeding process began in 1979.
-In league activity, Duke became just the second program in the history of the Atlantic Coast Conference — the first in 32 years — to secure three consecutive ACC Tournament and regular season championships.

 “I thoroughly loved coaching these kids,” said Krzyzewski following the 2001 national title.
 “They’ve been so good.
 They’ve given me their hearts, their minds, and not only that, they’ve given it to each other … I get real close to the guys on my team.
 That’s the most rewarding thing about what I do.”

 Krzyzewski led Duke to another outstanding season in 2001-02.
-The Blue Devils finished 31-4 overall, won the ACC Tournament title for a record fourth consecutive year, were a number one seed in the NCAA Tournament for a record fifth straight season and finished number one in the final AP poll for the fourth consecutive season, another NCAA first.
+The Blue Devils finished 31-4 overall, won the ACC Tournament title for a record fourth consecutive year, were a No. 1 seed in the NCAA Tournament for a record fifth straight season and finished No. 1 in the final AP poll for the fourth consecutive season, another NCAA first.
 Three Duke players – Jason Williams, Mike Dunleavy and Carlos Boozer – earned All-America honors and Williams became just the seventh repeat winner of National Player of the Year honors in college basketball history.
 That Duke threesome also departed for the NBA, where all three were drafted.
-Williams and Dunleavy were selected second and third, respectively, making them just the second set of teammates to be taken among the top three picks of the NBA Draft (UCLA’s Lew Alcindor and Lucius Allen went one and three in 1969).
+Williams and Dunleavy were selected second and third, respectively, making them just the second set of teammates to be taken among the top three picks of the NBA Draft (UCLA’s Lew Alcindor and Lucious Allen went one and three in 1969).

-In perhaps one of his finest coaching jobs, Krzyzewski led his 2002-03 team, featuring six freshmen, to a 26-7 record, its record fifth consecutive ACC Tournament championship and the school’s sixth consecutive appearance in the NCAA Sweet 16.
+In perhaps one of his finest coaching jobs, Krzyzewski led his 2002-03 team, featuring six freshmen to a 26-7 record, its record fifth consecutive ACC Tournament championship and the school’s sixth consecutive appearance in the NCAA Sweet 16.
 Senior Dahntay Jones, the squad’s leading scorer, was Duke’s lone All-ACC representative and an honorable mention All-America selection.
-Jones became Coach K’s 17th first round NBA pick on 2003 Draft night.
+Jones became Coach K’s 17th first round pick in the 2003 NBA Draft.

 Guided by the leadership of senior point guard Chris Duhon, Duke returned to the Final Four for the 10th time in a 19-year period in 2003-04.
 Duke finished the season 31-6 and won its sixth ACC regular season crown in eight seasons with a 13-3 league mark.
 Duke reached the No. 1 national ranking for four weeks during the season, marking the seventh consecutive year that it had reached that height (only UCLA’s streak of 12 straight years of achieving the No. 1 ranking from 1964-75 is longer).
 The Blue Devils ended the year by dropping a one-point decision to eventual national champion Connecticut in the Final Four in San Antonio.
 Duhon, J.J.
 Redick and Shelden Williams each earned All-America honors, bringing Coach K’s total selections to 19 in 24 seasons.
 In the 2004 NBA Draft, Luol Deng, after playing just one season at Duke, was selected seventh overall and Duhon was taken in the second round.

 In 2005-06, the Blue Devils posted a 32-4 record, including a 14-2 mark in regular season league play.
 Duke captured the NIT Season Tip-Off crown and went on to win both the ACC regular season and tournament titles.
-Krzyzewski’s 10th ACC Tournament Championship came in the 1,000th game of his coaching career, a 78-76 win over Boston College at the Greensboro Coliseum on March 12.
-Redick, a consensus National Player of the Year, set the ACC career scoring and the NCAA three-point fi eld goal records and Williams grabbed National Defensive Player of the Year honors for the second year in a row.
-Redick and Williams also became the ninth set of teammates selected as AP first team All-Americas and the first since Jason Williams and Shane Battier accomplished the feat in 2001.
+Krzyzewski’s 10th ACC Tournament championship came in the 1,000th game of his coaching career, a 78-76 win over Boston College at the Greensboro Coliseum on March 12.
+Redick, a consensus National Player of the Year honoree, set the ACC career scoring and the NCAA three-point field goal records and Williams grabbed National Defensive Player of the Year honors for the second year in a row.
+Redick and Williams also became the ninth set of teammates selected as AP first team All-Americans and the first since Jason Williams and Shane Battier accomplished the feat in 2001.

-In 2006-07, Duke featured the school’s youngest team in more than 60 years with 10 of the 12 players on the roster either freshmen or sophomores.
-Despite the youth, the squad recorded a 22-11 record and reached the NCAA Tournament for the 12th straight season.
+Duke featured the school’s youngest team in more than 60 years in the 2006-07 season with 10 of the 12 players on the roster being either freshmen or sophomores.
+Despite the youth, the squad recorded a 22-11 record and reached the NCAA Tournament.
 Coach K recorded his 700th career victory at Duke against Georgia Tech, making him the second-fastest coach in NCAA history to record 700 wins at one school.